prashantzzz/Hop.It/README.md

 ## Known Limitations
 * Online mode requires stable internet
+* Sometimes when server is down, the window freezes.
+In that case, wait and reopen the game.
 * Web version may not support `websockets` (black screen issue)
 * Jetpack power-up triggers only after score threshold
+* Timer starts only when both players click Start

 ## Licenses and Attributes
 * Game code: MIT License